This post may contain affiliate links. Please read our disclosure policy.

 - Place the dough in the refrigerator for at least 12 hours and up to 3 days.

-- On baking day, line a rimmed baking sheet and set it aside.
+- On baking day, line a large rimmed baking sheet and set it aside.
 Remove the dough from the refrigerator and turn it out onto a lightly floured surface.
-Knead until smoother as described in the General Shaping Tips below (See Recipe Notes).
+Sprinkle the dough lightly with more flour, and turn over a few times until it appears smoother and is less sticky.

 - Place the first roll in the prepared baking pan.
 Repeat with the remaining pieces of dough, placing the rolls less than an inch apart from one another.